tari-labs/tari-university/src/digital-assets/howey-application-to-blockchain/MainReport.md

 The SEC has given much attention to whether token purchasers were led to expect that the promoter would make efforts to increase token value.
-In this respect, in bringing enforcement actions, the SEC has highlighted statements made by promoters that specifically tout the opportunity to profit from purchasing a token.<sup>[f17][footnote_17~]</sup>
+In this respect, in bringing enforcement actions, the SEC has highlighted statements made by promoters that specifically tout the opportunity to profit from purchasing a token.

 For example, from paragraph 17 of the *Munchee* Order [[1, Section 8A]:

 > Munchee made public statements or endorsed other people's public statements that touted the opportunity to profit.
 For example… Munchee created a public posting on Facebook, linked to a third-party YouTube video, and wrote '199% GAINS on MUN token at ICO price!
 Sign up for PRE-SALE NOW!'
 The linked video featured a person who said 'Today we are going to talk about Munchee.
 Munchee is a crazy ICO… Pretty much, if you get into it early enough, you'll probably most likely get a return on it.'
-This person… 'speculate[d]' that a \\$1,000 investment could create a \\$94,000 return.
+This person… 'speculate[d]' that a \\$1,000 investment could create a \$94,000 return.
 >

 Promotional statements explaining that tokens would be listed on digital asset exchanges for secondary trading also draw attention.
 Refer to the following examples.

-- From paragraph 13 of the *Munchee* Order [[1, Section 8A]: Munchee stated it would work to ensure that MUN holders would be able to sell their MUN tokens on secondary markets, saying that 'Munchee will ensure that MUN token is available on a number of exchanges in varying jurisdictions to ensure that this is an option for all token-holders.');
+- From paragraph 13 of the *Munchee* Order [[1], Section 8A]: Munchee stated it would work to ensure that MUN holders would be able to sell their MUN tokens on secondary markets, saying that 'Munchee will ensure that MUN token is available on a number of exchanges in varying jurisdictions to ensure that this is an option for all token-holders.');

-- From paragraph 22 of the *Gladius* Order [[1, Section 8A]: During and following the offering, Gladius attempted to make GLA Tokens available for trading on major digital asset trading platforms.
+- From paragraph 22 of the *Gladius* Order [[1], Section 8A]: During and following the offering, Gladius attempted to make GLA Tokens available for trading on major digital asset trading platforms.
 On Gladius Web Pages, Gladius principals and agents stated that '[w]e've been approached by some of the largest exchanges, they're very interested,' and represented that the GLA Token would be available to trade on 'major' trading platforms after the ICO.

 - From [[2], page 5], which states that it is more likely that there is a reasonable expectation of profit if various characteristics are present, including if the digital asset is marketed using "[t]he availability of a market for the trading of the digital asset, particularly where the [promoter] implicitly or explicitly promises to create or otherwise support a trading market for the digital asset".